alanng10/class-lang/Doc/Article/Word/a.md

 Words "prudate", "probate", "precate" and "private" have meanings that are applicable to all, local, child, and self.

-Words "inf", "while", and "return" have meanings that are conditionally, conditionally trigger again, and refer result.
+Words "inf", "while" and "return" have meanings that are conditionally, conditionally trigger again, and refer result.

-Word "and", "orn", "not" have meanings that are both true, any one true, and untrue.
+Words "and", "orn" and "not" have meanings that are both true, any one true, and untrue.

+Words "add", "sub", "mul" and "div" have meanings that are count more, count less, count times more, and count times of.

 Word "case" has meaning that is one of discrete choices.